thenikolyan/WildberriesParser/README.md

 ## Products

 If uoy need common information from brand or catalog.
-You have to create object of Product class, so the class needs to pass a link as an argument
+You have to create object of Product class, so the class needs to pass a link as an argument.

 ```python
 import pandas as pd